AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 #### Temperature Probe Installation

 The subteam needed to monitor the temperature of the influent and effluent flow for two main reasons.
-First, the subteam’s hypothesis relied on the idea that supersaturated water could be obtained by increasing its temperature.
+First, the subteam’s hypothesis relied on the idea that supersaturated water could be obtained by increasing influent water's temperature.
 Therefore, measuring the temperature of the influent flow was integral to determining if supersaturation had been achieved.
-Secondly, the subteam needed to confirm that the temperature remained the same on average throughout the experiment.
-In other words, a change in temperature between when the water entered the system and when the water exited the system would create uncertainty in the results.
-This is because any observed change in dissolved oxygen content could then be attributed to either a change in temperature or to bubble formation by the fluidized bed.
+Secondly, the subteam needed to confirm that the system's temperature remained consistent throughout experiments.

-Two temperature probes were obtained and connected to the ProCoDa box.
+Two temperature probes were obtained and connected to the ProCoDA box.
 One temperature probe was labeled ‘influent’ and the other ‘effluent’ before being placed in their respective flow accumulators.

 #### Pressure Sensor Installation